ajs17/memills/content/people/mills-edward-hallock-1819-family/features/me-mills.md

 {{% fig "1935-10-25-ithaca-journal" "500" /%}}

-Identical notices for the Halloween party were run in The Ithaca Journal on 28 Oct and 29 Oct 1935.
+Identical notices for the Halloween party ran in The Ithaca Journal on 28 Oct and 29 Oct 1935.

 And in the following, Molly Adams seems to indicate "at the store" refers to what is presently known as Brookton's Market, owned by Robert (Bob) Tucker at that time, and not M. E. Mills, although her choice of words is noticeably vague on the point.
 Presumably, I can find the original quote and get a better sense of this, but it's not obvious this isn't referring to Mills' store: